-Table 1.
-Identification of conduction and selectivity bands
+Table 1. .
+Identification of of conduction and selectivity bands.

-Conduction band Fixed protein charge Na conductivity Ca conductivity Blockade of Na current by Ca ions AMFE Channel(s) Residues locus M0 ≈ 1e High High No blockade No AMFE Non-selective cation channel [38], OmpF channel [11] M1 ≈ 3e High High Yes, sodium ion is blocked by one calcium ion, low blockade offset (30μM) Yes, blockade is followed by moderate calcium current L-type Calcium channel [1] EEEE M2 ≈ 5e High High Yes, sodium ion is blocked by two calcium ions, higher blockade offset (200μM) Yes, blockade is followed by strong calcium current RyR Channel [4] DDDD
+Conduction band Fixed protein charge Na conductivity Ca conductivity Blockade of Na current by Ca ions AMFE Channel(s) Residues locus M0 $\approx 1e$ High High No blockade No AMFE Non-selective cation channel [38], OmpF channel [11] M1 $\approx 3e$ High High Yes, sodium ion is blocked by one calcium ion, low blockade offset $(30 \ \mu\text{M})$ Yes, blockade is followed by moderate calcium current L-type Calcium channel [1] EEEE M2 ≈ 5 e High High Yes, sodium ion is blocked by two calcium ions, higher blockade offset (200 μM) Yes, blockade is followed by strong calcium current RyR Channel [4] DDDD shows that the Na+ ion is blocked by two Ca2+ ions bound to the SF and separated by ion-ion repulsion.
+The M2 channel also shows a larger calcium current than M1.
+The high blockade offset and high calcium current, together with the higher value of Q_f , can be matched to the RyR channel (DDDD locus) [4].
+The identification results are collected in table 1.

-4 Conclusions
+4. Conclusions

-In conclusion, our self-consistent BD simulations in a reduced model of a calcium channel SF have revealed distinct conduction bands M0, M1 and M2 as a function of the fixed charge Q_f related respectively to integer values 0,1,2 of the occupancy P. The M0 band appears at Q_f =1e with P=1; the M1 band appears at Q_f =3e with P=1; and the M2 band appears at Q_f =5e with P=2.
-The M0 band exhibits non-selective conductivity for both calcium and sodium ions, and can be identified with OmpF channel.
-The M1 and M2 bands show saturated self-sustained conductivity with high calcium selectivity (R_s = $J{Ca'}$ / J{Na} ≈130 for the M1 band) and prominent AMFE, and can be identified with the L-type (EEEE locus) and RyR (DDDD locus) calcium channels, respectively.
+In conclusion, our self-consistent BD simulations in a reduced model of a calcium channel SF have revealed distinct conduction bands M0, M1 and M2 as a function of the fixed charge Q_f related respectively to integer values 0,1,2 of the occupancy P. The M0 band appears at $Q_f = 1e$ with P = 1; the M1 band appears at $Q_f = 3e$ with P = 1; and the M2 band appears at $Q_f = 5e$ with P = 2.
+The M0 band exhibits nonselective conductivity for both calcium and sodium ions, and can be identified with OmpF channel.
+The M1 and M2 bands show saturated self-sustained conductivity with high calcium selectivity ($R_s = J{Ca}/J{Na} \approx 130$ for the M1 band) and prominent AMFE, and can be identified with the L-type (EEEE locus) and RyR (DDDD locus) calcium channels, respectively.
 The existence of the bands also provides a possible explanation for the results of mutation studies [9-11] in which a change in the fixed charge was found to destroy functionality or alter the type of selectivity.